Twig Adventures

 10.5 miles, Gain: 3050′, Loss: 2500′, elevation 6540′

 Yellow blazing can be a slippery slope because it can also lead to blue-blazing.
 As soon as we arrived at the trailhead, everyone but me and Alex decided to just continue up the dirt road.
 I’d read a lot about the new High Rock Trail that had just been purpose built for the GDT, so I wasn’t about to bypass it for a dusty hot dirt road.
-We had to go up in elevation quite a bit to get to our campsite anyways.
-I’m sure we did a lot more ups and downs on the windy trail but it went along the shoulder of the high mountains and was just stunning.
+We had to go up in elevation quite a bit to get to our campsite anyway.
+I’m sure we did a lot more ups and downs on the windy trail, but it went along the shoulder of the high mountains and was just stunning.
 I later learned that it took the volunteers over 8 years to build 50 kms, so I was glad to honor their efforts in hiking it in its entirety.

 We caught up to Ricky-Bobby and Helena just as we started.
-We had to go through a river valley and then a few clear cut areas but soon we were cruising above the tree line, taking in the alpine views.
+We had to go through a river valley and then a few clear cut areas but soon we were cruising above the cut line, taking in the alpine views.
 We had incredible sights of the Crowsnest and 7 Sisters Mountains across the valley.
 They stood as sentinels, marking our progress north.
 By the end of the day, we’d reached a junction leading to the lake and began a very steep ascent of the moraine that held the lake.
-Our reward for this final big exertion was a beautiful alpine lake, complete with a pit toilet, food lockers, and lovely campsites.
+Our reward for this final exertion was a beautiful alpine lake, complete with a pit toilet, food lockers, and lovely campsites.

 Just before everyone retired, I heard a high pitched whine start to ramp up.
 I asked the others if they heard it too.
 I’d experienced the sound before in the Everglades.
 It was the collective hum of millions of mosquitoes winding up for the night, and yet they weren’t really bothering us.
 There were the occasional few, but not a swarm, as indicated by the hum in the air.
 It was weird.
-It seemed like a precursor to mosquitoes to come.
+It seemed like a precursor of mosquitoes to come.
 They just hadn’t started biting yet.

 Leave a Reply